Statistical Properties of Estimated Coefficients#

 \[ Y_i = \beta_0 + \beta_1 X_i + \varepsilon_i \]

 where \(\beta_0\) and \(\beta_1\) are the population parameters of interest, and \(\varepsilon_i\) is a random error term.
-We will consider \(n\) observations, indexed by \(i = 1, \ldots, n\), drawn from a sample of the target population.
+We will consider a sample of \(n\) observations, indexed by \(i = 1, \ldots, n\).

 We will also assume that, using the sample data, we estimate the model via the Ordinary Least Squares (OLS) method, obtaining estimates \(\hat{\beta}_0\) and \(\hat{\beta}_1\).
 The statistical question we are concerned with is: